queelius/AlgoTree/README.rst

       and nor is it necessarily even a meaningful identifier, e.g., a random UUID.

-      In `TreeNode`, for instance, if the name is not set, it is a hash of the tree structure and the current node.
-Assuming hash collisions are negligible, two nodes with the same name are the same node in the same tree.
+      In `TreeNode`, for instance, if the name is not set, a UUID is generated.

 ..
 [1] Modifying this property may change the **parent** property of other nodes.